Sonoma and Napa vintners scramble to protect wine as fires blaze

-GLEN ELLEN, California/SAN FRANCISCO (Reuters) - The flames stopped two meters from tanks holding fermenting wine at Sonoma’s Imagery Estate Winery but the threat to the precious contents persisted.
+GLEN ELLEN, California/SAN FRANCISCO, Oct 11 (Reuters) - The flames stopped two meters from tanks holding fermenting wine at Sonoma’s Imagery Estate Winery but the threat to the precious contents persisted.

 “There’s a million dollars of wine in these tanks,” said Mark Burningham, who helps manage Imagery.
 Smoke rose from a smoldering compost pile behind the vats and electricians rushed to hook up a generator so the tanks could be cooled and the wine would not spoil.